Houghton-le-Spring

-Houghton-le-Spring (/ˈhoʊtən li ˈsprɪŋ/ HOH-tən-lee-SPRING) is an area of Sunderland, England which has its recorded origins in Norman times.
+Houghton-le-Spring (/ˈhoʊtən li ˈsprɪŋ/ HOH-tən-lee-SPRING) is a town within Sunderland, England which has its recorded origins in Norman times.
 Historically in County Durham.

 It lies seven miles from Durham, 7 mi.
 Seaham is also 5 mi directly east.
 The villages and towns of Newbottle, Fencehouses and Hetton-le-Hole lie nearby.
 It had a population of 36,746.

 Other villages within the Houghton-le-Spring postal district include: Philadelphia, Penshaw, Shiney Row, Chilton Moor and Woodstone Village.

 History

 The earliest mention of the town's name is in the Boldon Book in 1183 as 'Hoctona'.
 An English transcription states:

 In Houghton are thirteen cottagers, whose tenures, works and payments are like those of Newbotill; and three other half cottagers, who also work like the three half cottagers of Newbotill.
 Henry the greeve, holds two oxgangs of 24 acre for his service.
 The smith – 12 acre for his service.
 The carpenter holds a toft and 4 acre for his service.
 The punder (one who impounds straying animals) has 20 acre and the thraves of Houghton, Wardon and Morton; he renders 60 hens and 300 eggs.
 The mills of Newbotill and Bidic, with half of Raynton Mill, pay XV marks.
 The demesne, consisting of four carucates and the sheep pastures are in the hands of the lord.

 An ancient document dated 1220 describes the town as 'Houghton Sprynges'.
 The name Houghton comes from the Old English hoh meaning hill and tun meaning settlement.

 During excavations under the church of St Michael and All Angels in 2008–09 as part of the church's refurbishment, not only were Roman remains discovered but some very ancient stones which suggest that the area has been settled since prehistoric times and that the site of the church has had some religious significance for thousands rather than hundreds of years.
 Glass inserts in the new floor of the church enable some of these to be seen.